fablabbcn/knowledge/docs/fabrication/machines/precious_plastic_shredder.md

 ## Troubleshooting

 - Blades don’t grab the plastic - Run the machine backward to jostle the material, anti-clockwise on the direction switch **(c.)** // Reposition the material in the shredder by hand when the machine is off.
-- THe Blades stop turnning mid opperation - Is the red light **(d.)** illuminated?
+- THe Blades stop turnning mid operation - Is the red light **(d.)** illuminated?
 This indicates the motor is overloaded.
 Switch off machine and remove material or run the machine backwards.
-- Machine will not turn on // blades do not turn - Check that the emergancy stop mushroom button **(f.)** is not apllied. // Check that the lid is correctly closed so that the magnetic safety cut-off is connected.
+- Machine will not turn on // blades do not turn - Check that the emergancy stop mushroom button **(f.)** is not applied. // Check that the lid is correctly closed so that the magnetic safety cut-off is connected.